Our experienced Dispute Resolution and Litigation team has helped prevent and resolve thousands of disputes.

 11. Who do I contact?

-In the first instance, please contact one of the Dispute Resolution Partners, Malcolm Robson , or Robert Oakley but in their absence, please ask for one of the assistants within the Dispute Resolution Group.
+In the first instance, please contact one of the Dispute Resolution Partners, Robert Oakley, Malcolm Robson or Leticia Jennings, but in their absence, please ask for one of the assistants within the Dispute Resolution Group.
 Any partner within the firm will also be able to assist you by putting you in contact with the appropriate person.

 You can also contact us at 10 Queen Street Place, London, EC4R 1BE.